Battle of Muye

 The Battle of Muye, Mu, or Muh (c.
 1046 BC) (Note: 1046 BC is the year endorsed by the Xia–Shang–Zhou Chronology Project, though doubts persist on this dating.
 See .)
-(Note: literally, "Battle of the Wild Pasture") was fought between forces of the ancient Chinese Shang dynasty led by King Zhou of Shang and the rebel state of Zhou led by King Wu.
+(Note: literally, "Battle of the Wild Pasture") was fought between forces of the ancient Chinese Shang dynasty led by Di Xin and the rebel state of Zhou led by King Wu.
 The Zhou defeated the Shang at Muye and captured the Shang capital Yin, marking the end of the Shang and the establishment of the Zhou dynasty—an event that features prominently in Chinese historiography as an example of the Mandate of Heaven theory that functioned to justify dynastic conquest throughout Chinese history.

 Background

+The background to the Battle of Muye is murky, as much of the history is written from the perspectives of the prevailing Western Zhou dynasty and subsequent rulers.
+As centuries went on, narratives about the battle, particularly around the attitudes towards Di Xin, became progressively more vitriolic, and would embellish the details.
+Therefore, a neutral account is difficult to produce.

-By the 12th century BC, Shang influence extended west to the Wei River valley, a region that was occupied by clans known as the Zhou.
-King Wen of Zhou, the ruler of the Zhou and vassal of the Shang king, was given the title "Overlord of the West" by Di Xin of Shang (King Zhou).
+By the 12th century BC, Shang influence extended west to the Wei River valley, a region that was occupied by clans known as the Predynastic Zhou.
+King Wen of Zhou, the ruler of the Zhou and vassal of the Shang king, was given the title "Overlord of the West" by Di Xin, then-ruler of Shang.
 (Note: The Shang monarch's name is recorded as "Di Xin" (帝辛, "God-King Xin") in Shang records.
-Zhou records call him by many names, using his posthumous epithet "Zhou" (紂).
+Zhou records call him by many names, using his posthumous pejorative epithet "Zhou" (紂).
 These include "Zhouxin", "Zhou of Shang", "Zhou of Yin" (his capital city), and "Shang King Zhou".
-This name "Zhòu" is an entirely different word to the Zhōu dynasty that conquered him (周), despite their identical romanization when tone marks are ignored.
-"Di Xin" is used here to avoid confusion.)
-Di Xin used King Wen to guard his rear while he was involved in a south-eastern campaign.
+This name "Zhòu" is an entirely different word to the Zhōu dynasty that conquered him (周), despite their identical romanization when tone marks are ignored.)
+As an ally state, King Wen and the Predynastic Zhou would guard Shang's rear while Di Xin was involved in campaigns to the east, particularly against the Renfang 人方, Linfang 林方, and Hufang 虎方.
+These wars were costly to the Shang and drained their resources.
+King Wen's performance as "Overlord of the West" was admirable, and so he was made one of Di Xin's "Three Dukes," along with Marquesses Jiu and E.